nelson6e65/git-po/README.md

 ### Translating

-You just need to use the Web interface use the intuitive Transifex platform in order to make your improvements:
+You just need to use the intuitive Transifex platform in order to make your improvements:

 - Update the translation in Transifex.
 - Pull your changes: `po/transifex-pull.sh`.
 - Test: `make`.
 - And repeat

-> **Note:** You can also manually update the .po files by :one: downloading the `"for_translation_*.po"` file from Transifex, :two: imprive it and :three: uploading this file again. **This is not recomended** because you can override by mistake other translator work.
+> **Note:** You can also manually update the .po files by :one: downloading the `"for_translation_*.po"` file from Transifex, :two: improve it and :three: uploading this file again. **This is not recomended** because you can override by mistake other translator work.

 ### Cheat Sheet